sonhtgit/wine-quality-prediction/README.md

 This project uses machine learning to predict wine quality based on chemical features from the UCI Wine Quality Dataset.

 ## Project Structure
-- `5509-working-final project.ipynb`: Full notebook with EDA, modeling, evaluation, and conclusions.
+- `5509-Final-Project-Report_SH.ipynb`: Full notebook with EDA, modeling, evaluation, and conclusions.
 - `data/winequality-red.csv`: Dataset used for training and testing.

 ## How to Run